archetype-themes/devkit/1. Getting Started/Developing components/b. Reviewing Design Specifications.md

 >
 > [Access the Figma file by signing up to Devkit updates](https://link.archetypethemes.co/GhCsDk)

+### Figma - Account setup

+To start, you'll need to sign into Figma with your existing account or sign up for a new account.

 ### Figma - Component playground preview in Dev Mode

 First, you need to see if you have access to Dev Mode in the file you’re inspecting by toggling to Dev Mode at the top of the file or by using the keyboard shortcut Shift D. If you don't have access to Dev Mode, you’ll be inspecting in Design Mode.
 You can select if you have can edit or can view access to see how to inspect.